-Neutered male dogs and spayed female dogs are at increased risk of geriatric cognitive impairment compared to intact male dogs.
+Neutered male dogs and spayed female dogs are at increased risk of progressing from mild to severe geriatric cognitive impairment compared to intact male dogs.
 There weren't enough intact geriatric females available for the study to determine their risk.